varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   Adds an input to the hash input.
 In the built-in VCL hash_data() is called on the host and URL of the *request*.
 Available in vcl_hash.

-rollback()
-  Restore *req* HTTP headers to their original state.
-This function is deprecated.
-Use std.rollback() instead.

 synthetic(STRING)
   Prepare a synthetic response body containing the STRING.
 Available in vcl_synth and vcl_backend_error.